conetix/docker-wordpress-wp-cli/README.md

 # Development and Contributions

-As this repo and image are designed to be customised to your own requirements, please feel free to fork and update.
+As the official [WordPress Docker Image](https://hub.docker.com/_/wordpress/) now includes wp-cli, this project should be consided to be legacy only.
+Please feel free to fork for your own usage if it's still required.

-Any bugs, please submit as a pull request and they will be incorporated into the master image.